-Android to control $70 billion tablet market by 2014, report claimsAlex Wagner - Deputy Managing Editor, News Desk
+Android to control $70 billion tablet market by 2014, report claimsAlex Wagner - Editorial Director of News and Content

 Apple's iPad has pretty much been dominating the tablet market ever since it was released in April of last year, but we're finally beginning to see other slates, like the Motorola XOOM, come out that can challenge the iPad and steal its crown.
 According to one analyst, the XOOM and its Android tablet brethren will be successful in dethroning the iPad, although it may take a little time.

 Speaking with investors, RBC Capital Markets General Manager Mike Abramsky recently said that, while the iPad "may continue to set the bar high for experiece," Android-powered tablets are likely to become the dominant force in the tablet world, commanding around 40 percent market share by 2014.
 Android will owe its success to the various manufacturers that produce tablets using it, Abramsky says, although the sheer number of OEMs entering the market means that there's bound to be a few that must drop out of the Android tablet game.
 Additionally, the tablet market as a whole is slated to do pretty well over the next few years, as RBC estimates that revenues from tablets could jump from $11 billion in 2011 all the way to $70 billion in 2014.